bbc/brave/README.md

 [Read more about overlay types.](docs/overlays.md)

 ### Mixers
-There can be anhy number of mixers.
+There can be any number of mixers.
 They can take any number of inputs (including the output from another mixer).
 It can send to any number of outputs.
 [Read more about mixers.](docs/mixers.md)

 ## Project status
 This project is still work in progress, and has not been thoroughly tested or used any any production environments.